 Experience Designer at MadPow.
-He wrote an article about sustainable web design at A List Apart, and it's all been down hill ever since. @jc_ux
+He wrote an article about sustainable web design at A List Apart. @jc_ux

 Jen’s first love was science, but while earning her physics degree she fell in love with the challenge of communicating as much as she loved researching, so now she’s a design strategist who does all of the above. @jbriselli

 Manager of Digital Projects at the MIT Energy Initiative.
 Jenn's work focuses on the benefits of using renewable energy in digital products and services.
 She spoke about Low-Carbon Web Design at WordCamp Finland 2016. @jennschlick

 So this site is a little old school, no?
 That's in keeping with our mission of sustainability.
 If more data-intensive sites use more energy to send and view online, then sites with a smaller data footprint are more environmentally-friendly.
 This site's pages average at just below 10kB per page.
 Compare that to the average page of today—2.4 MB—or 240 times larger in data terms.